Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Modeling Sr quantum computers on two-dimensional grids

 where $d = \sqrt{(x_{j} - x_{j'})^2 + (y_{k} - y_{k'})^2}$.
 To allow for arbitrary lattice structures, the position of the qubit labeled with the indices $(j, k)$ is $(x_{j}, y_{k})$.
 The coefficient $C_{6}$ describes the strength of the van der Waals interactions~\cite{Pagano2022}.
 This decaying interaction leads to the Rydberg blockade radius~\cite{Gaaetan2009,Urban2009}, in which more than one excitation to the Rydberg state is prevented: the transition from one excitation to two excitation is off-resonant due to an additional energy shift.
 The Rydberg state is used for the implementation of two-qubit gates and has an immediate effect on the crosstalk of two gates running in parallel.
 The Hamiltonian of Eq.~\eqref{eq:ham} is sufficient to implement a universal gate set consisting of rotation-x, rotation-z, and CZ gates.

 Finally, we include a Lindblad description of the system introducing a decay of the Rydberg state $\ket{r}$ for the analysis provided later in this section; as a starting point, we are interested in how much our fidelity decreases under the assumption that all decays end up in states outside our computational space, i.e., the worst-case scenario.
-Therefore, we include a non-Hermitian part to the Hamiltonian with the Lindblad operator $L_{\rms{decay}} = \ket{d} \bra{r}$ analog to quantum trajectories~\cite{Daley2014,QTNoJumps}; we obtain for the open quantum system
+Therefore, we include a non-Hermitian part to the Hamiltonian with the Lindblad operator $L_{\rms{decay}} = \ket{d} \bra{r}$ analog to quantum trajectories~\cite{Daley2014,QTNoJumps}, where $\ket{d}$ is any dark state outside the computational states.
+We do not aim to retrieve $\ket{d}$ and re-introduce it into the computational states.
+We obtain for the open quantum system

 From all the possible error sources, the decay from the Rydberg state is the most important source of error for a single CZ gate~\cite{Jandura2022,Pagano2022}.
+We also choose the conservative estimate of $1 / \gamma = 50 \mu\mathrm{s}$ for the decay time from Ref.~\cite{Pagano2022}.

 In the following, we show that the remaining population in the Rydberg state quantifies the crosstalk and can serve as an indicator of the fidelity of the state preparation.
 The remaining population in the Rydberg state is